Swiz

-Swiz was an American hardcore punk band formed in 1987 in Washington, D.C., United States.
+Swiz was an American hardcore punk band from Washington, D.C., formed in 1987.
+They disbanded in 1990, and have since been described by Vice as "D.C. punk legends."

 History

-The founding members were Shawn Brown (vocals) and Ramsey Metcalf (guitar), who later added Nathan Larson (bass), Alex Daniels (drums) and Jason Farrell (guitar).
-Before Swiz formed, Brown had been the original vocalist for Dag Nasty.
-Metcalf departed shortly after the band recorded its first demo and Swiz continued as a four-piece.
+Formation

-Getting started
+The band's founding members were Shawn Brown (vocals) and Ramsey Metcalf (guitar), who later added Nathan Larson (bass), Alex Daniels (drums), and Jason Farrell (guitar) to complete the line-up.
+Prior to the formation of Swiz, Brown was the original vocalist for Dag Nasty.
+Metcalf departed shortly after the band recorded their first demo and Swiz continued as a four-piece.

-The band started with the goal to move away from the Revolution Summer movement that had emerged with the Washington, D.C. punk scene in 1985.
-Members felt the intensity and aggressiveness had decreased with the new wave of punk music and felt they resonated more with hardcore punk.
+The band began with the goal to move away from the Revolution Summer movement that had emerged within the Washington, D.C., punk scene in 1985.
+Members felt the intensity and aggressiveness had decreased with the new wave of punk music, and that they resonated more with hardcore punk.

-The band's first show together was on June 25, 1987 and did five more before deciding Ramsey was not a good fit.
-They proceeded to put out an E.P and begin touring.
+Releases and line-up changes

-Releases
+Swiz played their first show on June 25, 1987, and did five more before deciding that Metcalf was not a good fit.
+They released their debut EP, Down, shortly after, and begin touring.